Goodpasture Syndrome Workup

 Biopsy

 In patients with evidence of diffuse alveolar hemorrhage and renal involvement, kidney biopsy should be considered to identify the underlying cause and to help direct therapy.
 Percutaneous kidney biopsy is the preferred invasive procedure to substantiate the diagnosis of anti-GBM disease.
-Renal biopsy provides a significantly higher yield than lung biopsy, but transbronchial or open lung biopsy may be performed in cases where renal biopsy cannot be performed.
+Kidney biopsy provides a significantly higher yield than lung biopsy, but transbronchial or open lung biopsy may be performed in cases where renal biopsy cannot be performed.

-This is a renal biopsy slide of a patient who presented with hemoptysis and hematuria.
-The renal biopsy revealed crescentic glomerulonephritis, which may be caused by systemic lupus erythematosus, vasculitis, or Goodpasture syndrome.
 Immunofluorescence stains are confirmatory.
 These show bright linear deposits of immunoglobulin G (IgG), as seen in the image below, and complement (C3) along the glomerular basement membranes.
-Subclass IgG-1 predominates.[8]
+Subclass IgG-1 predominates.
+[33]

-This image of direct immunofluorescence shows smooth linear staining of the basement membrane secondary to immunoglobulin G deposition.
-This confirms the diagnosis of Goodpasture syndrome.
-Image courtesy of K. Orr, MD.
 Lung biopsy shows extensive hemorrhage with accumulation of hemosiderin-laden macrophages within alveolar spaces.
 Neutrophilic capillaritis, hyaline membranes, and diffuse alveolar damage may also be found.
-Medium-vessel or large-vessel vasculitis is not a feature.[12]
-Immunofluorescence staining may be diagnostic, but performing this study on lung tissue is technically difficult.
+Medium-vessel or large-vessel vasculitis is not a feature.
+[34] Immunofluorescence staining may be diagnostic, but performing this study on lung tissue is technically difficult.